 Thus, the proper question is not "What is the Holy Spirit?" but "Who is the Holy Spirit?".
-Yet the Spirit doesn't always seem so personal in a given situation, and that may be the Spirit's choice.
+Yet the Spirit doesn't always act so personal in a given situation, and that may be the Spirit's choice.
 Thus, the Spirit can be depicted in non-personal ways, such as wind and fire, and indeed Scripture itself does so.
-More importantly, it matters little how you ask the question and a lot more that you ask, for a lot hinges on the asking.
+More importantly, it matters little how you ask the question and much more that you ask, for so much hinges on the asking.
 God already knows what you meant.

 As God, the Holy Spirit can act in whatever manner the Spirit wants to act.
 The Spirit generally acts through the church, but doesn't have to; the Wind blows where it will.
 The Spirit is free not to always be seriously focused on those purposes; the Spirit can have fun while at work.